|Essex County Indoor Bowling Association

 match.
 In the event of equality in any part, points awarded shall be shared.

-• In the event of any CLUB failing to honour a fixture, their opponents may be awarded thirteen (13)
+• In the event of any CLUB failing to honour a fixture, their opponents may, at the end of the season be

 • If at the end of the competition two or more teams have equal points, then shot difference will